devops-2611/class-march-2025/content.md

 The identifier before the equals sign is the _argument name_, and the expression after the equals sign is the argument's value.

-The context where the argument appears determines what value types are valid (for example, each resource type has a schema that defines the types of its arguments), but many arguments accept arbitrary [expressions](/terraform/language/expressions), which allow the value to either be specified literally or generated from other values programmatically.

--> **Note:** Terraform's configuration language is based on a more general language called HCL, and HCL's documentation usually uses the word "attribute" instead of "argument."
-These words are similar enough to be interchangeable in this context, and experienced Terraform users might use either term in casual conversation.
-But because Terraform also interacts with several _other_ things called "attributes" (in particular, Terraform resources have attributes like `id` that can be referenced from expressions but can't be assigned values in configuration), we've chosen to use "argument" in the Terraform documentation when referring to this syntax construct.

 ### Blocks